jmg049/wavers/README.md

 }
 ```

-Block-wise processing with overlap (useful for spectral analysis, windowing):
+Block-wise processing with overlap (useful for spectral analysis, windowing) (Requires further testing, use with caution):

 ```rust
 let block_size = 1024;